jake673/cubes_intersection/README.md

 # Description

-These images explains the information we use for each cubes.<br />
+These images explain the information we use for each cubes.<br />

 ![Alt text](images/cubes-3.jpg?raw=true "Position")